jetpks/slush.systems/content/about/_index.md

 [hugo-terminal-theme](https://github.com/panr/hugo-theme-terminal).
 The color
 scheme is [tomorrow-night](https://github.com/chriskempson/tomorrow-theme).
 The font is [Cartograph](https://connary.com/cartograph.html) by [Connary
 Fagen](https://connary.com/index.html).
 I love this font.
-Please purchase a license from Connary Fagen if you wish to use it.
+Please purchase a license from Connary Fagen if you're gonna use it.